arafato/azure-core-concepts-book/README.md

 You will find the official Azure REST API reference here: [https://docs.microsoft.com/en-us/rest/api/](https://docs.microsoft.com/en-us/rest/api/)

 Note that most Azure service REST APIs have a corresponding client SDK library, which handles much of the client code for you.
-We will take a more detailed look at that these SDKs, and how to configure them accordingly in the [Developer Tooling](#developer-tooling) section.
+We will take a more detailed look at these SDKs, and how to configure them accordingly in the [Developer Tooling](#developer-tooling) section.

 #### Resource Groups
 A resource group is a container that holds related resources for an Azure solution.
 The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
 You decide how you want to allocate resources to resource groups based on what makes the most sense for your organization.